tapanalyticstoolkit/spark-tk-jupyter/README.md

 # spark-tk-jupyter

-Jupyter notebook docker built on top of Clear Linux.
+Jupyter notebook docker built on top of Clear Linux*.

 >The final images contains pandas-cookbook example notebooks from this repo: https://github.com/jvns/pandas-cookbook